Webhook Triggers

 any | Any sender (default) |

-members | Only active tenant members (lookup in tenant_users) |
+members | Only active tenant members (verified against team directory) |

 whitelist | Only listed identifiers |